alvaroarol/dna-analyser/README.md

 #Changelog

+16/07/2016
+- Added graphs to the nucleotide and codon frequencies for a better visualisation

 15/07/2016
 - Fixed "Download to html file" not working on Firefox because of inexistent click() function on <a> elements